tahopen/tahopen-scheduler-plugin/README.md

 **To deploy the plugin:**

-1. Download the Pentaho Platforn from the following location: https://build.orl.eng.hitachivantara.com/hosted/scheduler-plugin/latest/pentaho-server-ce-10.1.0.0-SNAPSHOT.zip
+1. Download the Tahopen Platform from the following location: https://build.orl.eng.hitachivantara.com/hosted/scheduler-plugin/latest/pentaho-server-ce-10.1.0.0-SNAPSHOT.zip
 2. Unzip the assembly of the pentaho-scheduler-plugin it should create a directory called "pentaho-scheduler"
 3. Expand pentaho-scheduler-plugin-10.1.0.0-SNAPSHOT.zip and drop the scheduler-plugin directory in pentaho-server/pentaho-solutions/system.